philipgiuliani/glubs/README.md

 [![Package Version](https://img.shields.io/hexpm/v/glubs)](https://hex.pm/packages/glubs)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/glubs/)

-glubs (gleam subtitles) is a WebVTT (and in the future maybe SRT) parser written in Gleam, designed to parse WebVTT files and provide a structured representation of the content.
+glubs is a WebVTT and SRT parser and serializer written in Gleam.
+It also has a tokenizer for formatted WebVTT payloads.

 ## Installation